lucidrains/vit-pytorch/README.md

 <img src="./images/xcit.png" width="400px"></img>

-This <a href="https://arxiv.org/abs/2106.09681">paper</a> introduces the cross correlation attention (abbreviated XCA).
+This <a href="https://arxiv.org/abs/2106.09681">paper</a> introduces the cross covariance attention (abbreviated XCA).
 One can think of it as doing attention across the features dimension rather than the spatial one (another perspective would be a dynamic 1x1 convolution, the kernel being attention map defined by spatial correlations).

 Technically, this amounts to simply transposing the query, key, values before executing cosine similarity attention with learned temperature.